 Also working with Transforming Systems via PhD students and a recently completed 3-year KTP to build a software application which predicts pressure in NHS and other public health systems (2016-2019).
 The KTP was awarded the grade of "outstanding" by independent assessors at Innovate UK.

-Coordinator of GWizards (2016-2018), a community-facing organisation based at the University which helped local charities and SMEs with IT projects, such as websites, mobile apps and other software development, and utilised the talents of our bright, innovative students whilst giving them real-world experience.
+Co-coordinator of the Student Enterprise Projects (StEP) programme.
+Previously Coordinator of GWizards (2016-2018), an ambitious, community-facing initiative based at the University which helped local charities and SMEs with IT projects such as websites, mobile apps and other software development, and utilised the talents of our bright, innovative students whilst giving them real-world experience.

 Please visit the Enterprise & Knowledge Exchange page if you are interested in working with me, or need some help with data visualisation / machine learning / network optimisation problems.